-It can be seen that $\ln{F_q}$ increases linearly with the increasing $\ln{M}$, and the plots can be fitted well with a straight line after omission of the first point in order to reduce the influence of momentum conservation\cite{liu}.
-Similar trends can be found in the three planes of the phase space for ($y,\varphi$),($\varphi,p_t$) and ($y,p_t$) in self-similar analysis.
+It can be seen that $\ln{F_q}$ increases linearly with increasing $\ln{M}$, and the plots fit well with a straight line after the first point is omitted in order to reduce the influence of momentum conservation~\cite{liu}.
+Similar trends are found in the three planes of the phase space for ($y,\varphi$),($\varphi,p_t$) and ($y,p_t$) in self-similar analysis.

-Besides, the $F_q(y,\varphi)$ presents a better scaling feature than $F_q(\varphi,p_t)$ and $F_q(y,p_t)$.
-The reason for this situation is that, the value of Hurst exponents we take to partition phase space are accurately equal to 1 in the all three phase-space plane, but the Hurst exponent equal to 1 ($H_{y\varphi}=1.00\pm0.01.$) in the ($y,\varphi$) plane and approximately equal to 1 ($H_{yp_t}=0.94\pm0.05, H_{\varphi p_t}=0.94\pm0.06$) in the ($\varphi,p_t$) or ($y,p_t$) plane.
-Strictly according to the Hurst exponents in different directions, if we partition the phase space with non-integer technique\cite{chen4,chen1}, the scaling features would also be all very nice.
+In addition, $F_q(y,\varphi)$ presents a better scaling feature than $F_q(\varphi,p_t)$ or $F_q(y,p_t)$, for the reason that the value of Hurst exponents to partition phase space we take to be exactly equal to 1 in all three phase-space planes, but the exponent equals 1 ($H_{y\varphi}=1.00\pm0.01$) in the ($y,\varphi$) plane and is approximately equal to 1 ($H_{yp_t}=0.94\pm0.05, H_{\varphi p_t}=0.94\pm0.06$) in the ($\varphi,p_t$) and ($y,p_t$) planes.
+Strictly according to the Hurst exponents in different directions, if we partition the phase space using a non-integer technique~\cite{chen4,chen1}, the scaling features would also be all very precise.